red-ant/au-non-disclosure/au-non_disclosure_agreement.md

 ### (One Way) Confidential Information will be disclosed from one party to the other party only.

-- Confidential Information will be disclosed by {{disclosing party}}.
+- Confidential Information will be disclosed by {{disclosing party}} at the sole discretion of the Discloser.
 - The Recipient agrees to use the Confidential Information solely for the Approved Use.
 - In exchange for the right to use the Confidential Information for the Approved Use, the Recipient of the Confidential Information agrees to keep it strictly confidential in accordance with the Agreement.

 ### (Two Way) Confidential Information will be disclosed by both parties to each other.

-- Confidential Information will be disclosed by both parties to each other.
+- Confidential Information will be disclosed by both parties to each other at the sole discretion of each Discloser.
 - The Recipients agree to use the Confidential Information solely for the Approved Use.
 - In exchange for the right to use the Confidential Information for the Approved Use, the Recipients of the Confidential Information agree to keep it strictly confidential in accordance with the Agreement.

+## Effect of disclosures

+The disclosure of Confidential Information under the Agreement will not:

+- have the effect of granting any rights over intellectual property rights in the Confidential Information; or
+- establishing any relationship between the parties other than that created explicitly by the Agreement.

 ## Confidentiality exceptions